epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-20-lua-pipe-and-fork.markdown

 ### Lua Plumber.

+Lua is a very Popular embedded script.
+The only contender I know is Squirrel.

-Lua script version is very similar with PHP script version.
+Lua script version for this Pipe and Fork tutorial is very similar with PHP script version.
 Almost only syntax differences they have.
 It would not be hard to understand between the two.

 	Goal: A script that continuously show date and time, with Dzen2, and Conky.

+Before you dip your toe to scripting, you might desire to know the reason by reading this preface.

+**Reading**

+*	[Piping and Forking in Linux Script][local-overview]

 -- -- --